pypy/pypy.org/posts/2022/06/record-known-result.rst

 RPython has a meta-JIT, that can be applied to a variety of languages, one of them being PyPy, a Python implementation (that's really two implementations, one PyPy2, one PyPy3).
-Most modern languages have large runtimes, meaning many built-in functions and data-types that are written in the implementation language (RPython, in our case, C in the case of CPython).
+Most modern languages have many built-in functions and data-types that are written in the implementation language (RPython, in our case, C in the case of CPython).
 We want the JIT optimizer to be able to reason about functions that are part of the runtime